-If you are interested in applying for roles below, please download and complete the application form below and return it to firstname.lastname@example.org or Human Resources, Lewis-Manning Hospice, 1 Crichel Mount Road, Poole, Dorset BH14 8LT.
+If you are interested in applying for any of our vacancies, please download and complete the application form below and return it to firstname.lastname@example.org or Human Resources, Lewis-Manning Hospice, 1 Crichel Mount Road, Poole, Dorset BH14 8LT.

 Please download the Job Description/Person Specification, Application Form and read the Disclosure and Barring Notice below.

 Are you a nurse thinking about working in Palliative Care?

 Our nurses say that working in Palliative and End of Life Care is both rewarding and a privilege.
 At Lewis-Manning we believe that nurses should be given the time to care and work within a supportive multidisciplinary team with the primary aim of putting patient needs first.

 Staff Nurses – Band 5 (full and part time)

 Nurses often say they don’t have enough time to really care for their patients.
 As a nurse at Lewis-Manning Hospice you would have all the time you need to give the best quality end of life care in a stunning location overlooking Poole Harbour.

 Come and join us at this exciting time in the development of our services.
 Lewis-Manning is well known locally as a centre offering exceptional care to people living with cancer and other life-limiting illnesses.